What is an Eating Disorder?IN BRIEF

 Orthorexia

-The desire to eat well, taken to extremes
+An extreme desire to eat healthily, taken to an unhealthy level.

 Eating behaviors